Skip to content

 Teaching staff

-You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course and you will meet a number of current and former police practitioners throughout the programme.
+Students will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course and students will meet several current and former police practitioners throughout the programme.
 Teaching staff have significant policing and police leadership experience in key specialisms such as investigation, domestic violence and abuse, child protection, major incidents, covert policing, risk management and response policing.
-Staff likewise have prior experience of policing within the University’s local community and are therefore able to utilise existing working relationships and partnership arrangements/contacts in the delivery of the programme modules.
-Teaching staff are also experienced in training operational police officers and staff, and have delivered and/or contributed to the development of College of Policing licenced programmes.
-All teaching staff are dual professionals, in that they hold relevant teaching qualifications: 50% of staff have been awarded or are working towards a Level 7 teaching qualification and are Associate Teaching Fellows/Teaching Fellows of the Higher Education Academy.
-This dual professionalism in teaching staff will provide you with unparalleled access to real-life examples of theoretical content to aid and enhance your learning experience.
+Staff have prior experience of policing within the University’s local community and are therefore able to utilise existing working relationships and partnership arrangements/ contacts within the delivery of the programme modules.
+Teaching staff also have prior experience of training operational police officers and staff and delivery and/or contribution to the development of College of Policing licenced programmes.
+All teaching staff are dual professionals, in that they hold relevant teaching qualifications; 50% of staff hold or are working towards a Level 7 teaching qualification and are Associate Fellows/ Fellows of the Higher Education Academy.
+This dual professionalism in teaching staff provides students with unparalleled access to real-life examples of theoretical content to aid and enhance their learning experience.
 You can learn more about the staff by visiting our staff profiles

 Feedback